-- 5.1 The development of the Local Transport Plan has been informed by a Strategic Environmental Assessment (SEA) and a Habitats Regulation Assessment (HRA).
+- 5.1 The development of the Local Transport Plan 4 has been informed by a Strategic Environmental Assessment (SEA) and a Habitats Regulation Assessment (HRA).
 The undertaking of an SEA on any plans likely to have a significant effect on the environment is a legal requirement (EU Directive).
-There is also a legal requirement to undertake a HRA on the LTP. - Overall the Local Transport Plan's emphasis on a transition away from a highway capacity enhancement and the stronger support for modal shift and behaviour change will have beneficial implications for the environment and equalities.
-The SEA has not flagged up any significant issues requiring changes to the content of the LTP, although it makes a number of recommendations to be addressed during the development of the LTP4 daughter documents or schemes.
-The HRA concluded the LTP4 Strategy would not have an adverse effect, but made recommendations that some schemes would require further assessment when they are further developed. - 5.3 The SEA was published alongside the draft Local Transport Plan during public consultation.
+There is also a legal requirement to undertake a HRA on the LTP - 5.2 Overall the Local Transport Plan 4's emphasis on a transition away from a highway capacity enhancement and the stronger support for modal shift and behaviour change will have beneficial implications for the environment and equalities.
+The SEA has not flagged up any significant issues requiring changes to the content of the LTP4, although it makes a number of recommendations to be addressed during the development of the LTP4 supporting documents or schemes. - 5.3 The SEA was published alongside the draft Local Transport Plan 4 during public consultation. - 5.4 The SEA environmental statement can be found in Appendix B and the full SEA report is currently available in the Members Lounge to view. - 5.5 The HRA concluded the LTP4 Strategy would not have an adverse effect, but made recommendations that some schemes would require further assessment when they are taken forward. - 5.6 The full HRA report can be found in the Members Lounge.

-6. Consultation Key Themes and Requests
+6. Consultation Key Themes and Changes